The Truth Is Inevitable: How God Can Exist and Why He Must

 The connection between creativity and goodness is ever before us in our world.

-It has looked all along as though such a Person might indeed exist because “Here we are!” and it would appear that the simplest way for us to have come into existence is for such a God to have made us, except of course for that one thing: Who made Him?
+It has looked all along as though such a Person might indeed exist because “Here we are!” and it would appear that the simplest way for us to have come into existence is for such a God to have made us.

-A corollary here is that The Truth can personify into only a single Being because It is unique, i.e. there is only a single entity with perfection, both qualitatively and quantitatively.
-Thus, if supposedly separate persons both claim to be perfection and are that, they are not separate persons: they are the same person.
+“Created” must always be inferior to Creator, and omniscience gives rise to omnipotence.
+Additionally, The Truth can personify into only a single Being because It is unique, i.e. there is only a single entity with perfection, both qualitatively and quantitatively.
+If two entities both claim to be perfection and are that, they are identical, and there is in reality only a single entity.

 There is exceedingly long precedent for believing that lack of absolute truth leads to nihilism, non-existence.
 Belief in absolutes and meaning, purpose, and reason connect irrevocably with one another, and disbelief connects with uncertainty.
 Without absolute Truth, we humans are imaginary, whatever that would mean.
-With it, we live and can know we do because we can trace our ability to live right back to the beginning, which is the abstraction I am calling “The Truth.”
+With it, we live and can know we do because we can trace our ability to live right back to the beginning.

 Basic Buddhism, as excellent as it is concerning the definition and recommendation of desirable behavior, is relativistic with regard to Truth.
-Certainly, the Dalai Lama is: he stated that clearly in an article in Time Magazine several years ago.2 Therefore, the DL is nihilistic, and it is common knowledge that he is just that and that he believes he does not actually exist.3
+Certainly, the Dalai Lama is: he stated that clearly in an article in Time Magazine several years ago.3 In that instance, one would expect that the DL would be nihilistic, and it is common knowledge that he is and that he believes he does not actually exist.4

 Gorgias, the ultimate example of Sophism in Plato’s day, quite readily stated that he doubted his own existence.
 Death to him was therefore irrelevant.
 In some sense and to some degree, this is true with regard to Christianity as well, but there are major differences.
 Though it takes adherents to The Truth to a glorious state, the shadowy and frightening passage to that destination and state – - death — is not to be taken lightly.
 Death is in no way good; it is thoroughly bad.
 It is not a “part of life.”
-Jesus considered it a tragedy and wept in its presence.4 There could be something positive to be said for it (since it represents passage from this world to a better world – provided one has the Guide) were it not the wages5 of sin, which is deviation from The Truth.
+Jesus considered it to be a tragedy and wept in its presence.5 There could be something positive to be said for it were it not the wages of sin which is deviation from The Truth.7

 Another way in which we may reason is as follows.
 When one denies the existence of natural laws, axiomatic and irrefutable Natural Law of the ethical kind, then one has nothing to discuss with anyone else.
-What kind of debate, what kind of argument, what kind of agreement, what kind of worthwhile, gratifying, and enjoyable discussion can we have if there is no such thing as a conclusion that is worth coming to?
-Why bother to have a discussion to begin with under such a paradigm?
+What kind of debate, what kind of argument, what kind of agreement, what kind of worthwhile, gratifying, and enjoyable discussion can we have if there is no such thing as a conclusion that is worth coming to.
+Why in that instance bother to have a discussion to begin with?

 Yet we know that communication among humans is crucial.
 Lack of communication leads to chaos (which is, of course, the hallmark of Satan).
 Do humans hold learning up as good?
 Even where advocates of relative truth are concerned, the answer is yes.
 Yet, no one of the words we have used to describe Satan or evil is can be logically connected with the pursuit of learning.
-What is the use of an imaginary person’s exchanging beliefs or so-call knowledge with anyone?
+What is the use of an imaginary person’s exchanging beliefs or so-call knowledge with anyone.
 Nothing could be more vain.
-Communication and learning may indeed be even more important components of The Truth than love because, without love, it would probably not be worthwhile to exist, but, without learning and communication, we essentially do not exist.
+Communication and learning may indeed, as I discussed in chapter 3, be even more important components of The Truth than love because, without love, it would probably not be worthwhile to exist, but, without learning and communication, we essentially do not exist.
 Objective research has revealed that solitude for extended periods of time leads to profound changes in human mentality for the worse.

 The Sophists had as their life’s work persuasion that thus and such is true, knowing all the time that there is no truth and that nothing is true (or false).
 This makes them liars from the beginning, and can it be a coincidence that lies are at the end of the spectrum from truth?
 Can it be a coincidence that Satan is the father of lies?
 In any God-Satan discourse, The Truth speaks and the liar answers.
-(Satan’s basic lie is a matter of pride, which is bound into his belief that he is or can become equal to God.)
+(Satan’s basic lie is a matter of pride, that he is or can become equal to God.)
+7

 I must amplify the statement I made that God is the Arche’, since you can essentially hear that in church without bothering to read a book on Christian apologetics.
 We all know what the next question is: “Who created Him?”
 I think that a very reasonable answer to that question can be formulated, though it will of course never be proved.
 God is the Personification of The Truth.
 God is The Truth, and The Truth is God.
 God exists because The Truth IS, and the HE IS the Personification of The Truth, for His existence the First Cause cannot have a cause — Prime Mover cannot require creation in order to exist.
 The Truth is axiomatic.
 The Truth is inevitable.
 The Truth must exist.
 No other entity has these characteristics.
 God as The Truth and The Truth as God is the only candidate for this something.
 We do not have to accept this, if we are ready to give up science and therefore causation, but I am not prepared to do that.
 I believe that modern physics and even string theory are basically correct, and we have seen that Relativity and quantum physics correlate beautifully with the Bible and its God.